Crankcase ventilation system

 Two-stroke engines with a crankcase compression design do not need a crankcase ventilation system, because normal operation of the engine involves sending the crankcase gases to the combustion chamber.

 Source of crankcase gases

 Blow-by, as it is often called, is the result of combustion material from the combustion chamber "blowing" past the piston rings and into the crankcase.
-These blow-by gases, if not ventilated, inevitably condense and combine with the oil vapor present in the crankcase, forming sludge or causing the oil to become diluted with unburned fuel.
+These blow-by gases, if not ventilated, inevitably condense and combine with the oil vapor present in the crankcase, forming oil sludge.
 Excessive crankcase pressure can furthermore lead to engine oil leaks past the crankshaft seals and other engine seals and gaskets.
 Therefore, it becomes imperative that a crankcase ventilation system be used.

 Atmospheric venting

 Until the early 20th century, blow-by gases escaped from the crankcase by leaking through seals and gaskets.
 It was considered normal for oil to leak from an engine and drip onto the ground, as this had also been the case for steam engines in the decades before.
 Gaskets and shaft seals were intended to limit the leakage of oil, but they were usually not expected to entirely prevent it.
 The blow-by gases would diffuse through the oil and then leak through the seals and gaskets into the atmosphere, causing air pollution and odors.